 Prior to coming to Loyola as its president, Fr.
 Linnane served on the University's Board of Trustees beginning in 2000.
 He formerly served at a sister Jesuit institution, the College of the Holy Cross in Worcester, MA, as assistant dean and associate professor of Religious Studies.

 Fr.
 Linnane's extensive scholarly publications focus on the disciplines of fundamental moral theology, health care ethics, and virtue ethics.
-He currently serves as a member of the Board of Trustees of Marquette University; the Institute of Christian and Jewish Studies; and is chair of the Board of Directors of the Association of Jesuit Colleges and Universities.
+He currently serves as a member of the Board of Trustees of Marquette University; University of Detroit Mercy; the Institute of Christian and Jewish Studies; and is chair of the Board of Directors of the Association of Jesuit Colleges and Universities.